 INTJ is one of the rarest personality types, but it has several subtypes that are even rarer.
 The subtype INTJ-A, for example, is one of the rarest types of all.
 They make up just 2% of the population, and women with this personality type are especially unique, forming just 0.8% of the population.
 If you fall into the INTJ group, you’ve probably felt quite different from many of those around you.

-As one of the rarest, most strategically capable personality types, we INTJs often struggle to find like-minded individuals who are able to keep up with our relentless intellectualism and chess-like maneuvering.
+As one of the rarest, most strategically capable personality types, like INFJ, we INTJs often struggle to find like-minded individuals who are able to keep up with our relentless intellectualism and chess-like maneuvering.

 Here are 16 things that everyone should know about the INTJ personality type: